puzzle/jenkins-techlab/labs/03_build_options.md

 * Keep a maximum of **5** builds
 * Timeout builds that run longer than **10 minutes**
 * Print timestamps before each build log line
+* Disallow concurrent executions of the Pipeline.
+Can be useful for preventing multiple simultaneously Builds for one feature branch.

 **Note:** The timeout option isn't shown in the configuration on the Jenkins master